-Help Desk Technician
+Help Desk Technician Certificate

 This certificate program prepares students to be software and hardware help desk technicians.
 The help desk technician is frequently the first position available to an Information Technology professional and it can lead to network administration and network support positions.
 Students in the program will learn to design and use problem solving techniques; use oral and written communication within a business environment; implement management and customer service skills in team building activities; learn terminology in networking environments; and use technical skills in implementing software and hardware installations.
 Additional training is obtained through a required on-the-job internship.
 Upon completion of the program students will be able to design and use the programming development steps to solve problems, work within a business environment using oral and written communication skills effectively, use an office application product to assist in troubleshooting problems, test and debug software and hardware products, work in an Information Technology department applying software and hardware service and technical skills.
 Students completing this certificate will be able to transfer to the Associate Degree program in Information Systems.
-The certificate is open to all students who place into ENG101 and MAT137 or who have successfully completed ENG063 and MAT095.
+The certificate is open to all students who place into ENG\101 and MAT\137 or who have successfully completed ENG\063 and MAT\095.

-Courses CREDITS
+Required Courses Credits

-FALL SEMESTER
+Fall Semester

 +ENG101L Composition 3

 +MAT137 or Higher++ 3

 CSC105 Program Logic 3

 CST120 Operating Systems 3

-+CST231 Data Communication & Networ king 3
++CST231 Data Communication & Networking 3

-Spring Semester

-+BMG202 Principles of Management 3

-+BMK123 Principles of Customer Service 3

-+BMK204 Managerial Communication 3

-CSA205 Advanced Applications 3

-+CSC295 Cooperative Work Experience 3
+Spring Semester +BMG202 Principles of Management +BMK123 Principles of Customer Service +BMK204 Managerial Communication CSA205 Advanced Applications +CSC295 Cooperative Work Experience 3 3 3 3 3

-Total credit rs: 30

-- + This course has a prerequisite - ++ Placement testing is required.
+++Placement testing is required.